ocf/mkdocs/docs/staff-docs/scripts/how.md

 ---
-title: how: view the source of a script
+title: 'how: view the source of a script'
 ---

 ## Introduction